tribblix/build/patches/openjdk22/README-zero.txt

 OpenJDK 64-Bit Zero VM warning: Unsupported locking mode for this CPU.

-which you can gt around by passing -XX:LockingMode=0 or -XX:LockingMode=1
+which you can get around by passing -XX:LockingMode=0 or -XX:LockingMode=1

 The two patches above are now applied by default, so we at least catch any source incompatibilities early.